omjunior/CarND-Advanced-Lane-Lines/README.md

 I found that the most efficient method for identifying pixels belonging to lanes was not applying convolution, but simple thresholds.

-I converted the image to the HLS space, and combined a yellow thresholding with a white one.
+I converted the image to the HLS space and combined a yellow thresholding with a white one.
-The yellow threshold was implemented by seraching for a Hue channel value between 0 and 50, and both Luminance and Saturation between 100 and 255.
+The yellow threshold was implemented by searching for a Hue channel value between 0 and 50, and both Luminance and Saturation between 100 and 255.
 As for the white threshold, any pixel with Luminance larger than 200 is accepted.

 This was implemented in the class ```ImagePipeline```, method ```find_lanes()```, which should receive an image already